cryptoscan-pro/raydium-sdk/example/README.md

 npm start
 ```

 This project was created using `bun init` in bun v1.1.0.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.
+The example demonstrates how to use the `RaydiumApi` for various operations.